akiokuyama/DL_Model_For_Material_Stock_Estimation/README.md

 ### Step1

 Download all the necessary data.
-All the necessary codes and information to download the data are stored in "Original_Data" folder.
+All the necessary code and information to download the data are stored in "Original_Data" folder.

 ### Step 2

-"Spatial_Analysis_2021" folder contains codes to split the NAIP image into each parcel and assign building types.
+"Spatial_Analysis_2021" folder contains code to split the NAIP image into each parcel and assign building types.

 ### Step 3

-Use codes in "Model_Training_Evaluation" to train and test the models.
+Use code in "Model_Training_Evaluation" to train and test the models.

 ### Step 4